DenisGorbachev/money-tree/README.md

 ## Referral system

-* If the player signs up via your referral link, he will receive a 10% bonus anytime he wins for the first 10 rounds.
+* Your referrals will receive a 10% bonus anytime they win for the first 10 rounds.
+* Your referrals will give you 10% of all seed investments they make (regardless of whether they win or lose).

-* You will receive 10% of all investments that your players put into the game (regardless of whether he wins or loses).
+Summary: you will receive **10% of all money** that your players put into the game.

 ## FAQ